RishabhSri14/Cheatsheet/DataStructures/Queue/BasicInfo.md

 One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
 Queue follows First-In-First-Out methodology, i.e., the data item stored first will be accessed first.

 > This can be imagined as a narrow parking lot where the first car that enters has to leave first.
+Basically the data is pushed from arr[size-1] end and dequed from arr[0] end.

 > This can be implemented by both array or linked lists.